 Family rituals: what are they?

 Your family’s rituals might include celebrating religious festivals like Christmas, Chanukah or Ramadan.
 Your family might also have rituals for cultural festivals, like Diwali, Halloween or Australia Day, as well as for birthdays, Mothers Day and Fathers Day.
+At these special events, you might invite extended family or friends to share in your family rituals.

 Your rituals might be things that no-one but your family understands.
 They might be: